Uday-kiran9147/Leazo-showcase/README.md

-# Leazo - Room Rental App
+# Leazo - Room Service App

 Leazo is a mobile application designed to simplify the room rental process.
 It allows users to find and rent rooms with ease, offering features like image picking, authentication, user state management, and a seamless user experience.
 The app is built using Flutter, Riverpod for state management, and MongoDB for data storage.